Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Experiments

-When considering the task-specific performance impact, our method's superiority is consistently evident, although the degree of improvement varies.
-Our method demonstrates more significant results on the SVAMP and ANLI datasets than the CQA dataset.
+\paragraph{Robustness across tasks} Our method's superiority is consistently evident when considering performance on different tasks, although the degree of improvement varies.
 In tasks such as MWPs (SVAMP dataset) and NLI (ANLI dataset), where reasoning complexity and potential for hallucinatory content are higher, the benefits of our methodology are more pronounced.
-This suggests that our method is particularly adept at mitigating flawed reasoning or hallucinations in complex inference scenarios.
+This suggests that the proposed method effectively mitigates flawed reasoning and hallucinations in complex reasoning scenarios.
 In tasks like CQA (CQA dataset), where the reasoning processes might be less convoluted, the increments in performance are smaller yet still notable.
 This showcases the adaptability of our method to different types of reasoning complexity within various NLP tasks.